billthefarmer/blog/blog/content/post/2015-03-03-fast-fourier-transform.md

 Later still, I ported it to Android, on [GitHub][5], also on [FDroid][6], and the FFT still worked fine in Java on Android.
 Then I had a request to add a spectrum display to my [Oscilloscope][7] app, also on [FDroid][8].
 When I tried this on my Moto G phone, the spectrum obviously had a problem.
 When I checked, the problem was the simplistic FFT I have been using.
 So I did another [web search][9] and discovered [FFTS][10], the allegedly Fastest Fourier Transform in the South.
 I couldn&rsquo;t get this to build for Android using the script provided, so I did a fork on [Github][11] which I rearranged so it will build with the Android build tools.
 I also built a test app which does the tests shipped with the library.
 The FFTS library uses dynamic code which modifies itself, and also makes use of the [ARM NEON][12] engine if it is present.
 All three Android devices we have have NEON support in the processor.

-I haven&rsquo;t got to testing it on the spectrum app yet.
+I didn't use this for the spectrum, the FFT buffer size was unnecessarily high, so reducing it solved the problem.

  [1]: https://en.wikipedia.org/wiki/Fast_Fourier_transform
  [2]: http://www.dspdimension.com/admin/pitch-shifting-using-the-ft